BasicWolf/archived-kaylee/doc/src/installation.rst

 If everything was successful you should see a page with a black rectangle in the middle which represents an "echo" console.
 Don't worry, it is a part of the demo, not Kaylee in general.
-In a few seconds something weird will happen and at last you will see something like this:
+In few seconds something weird will be happening and at last you will see something like this:

 .. image:: _static/demo2.png
    :align: center